yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_non_root.md

 * Admin Node Manager
 * API Gateway Analytics

-<i class="fas fa-bullhorn"></i>  Using `setcap` to set this capability is supported from kernel 2.6.24 onwards.
+Using `setcap` to set this capability is supported from kernel 2.6.24 onwards.
 If the kernel version is before 2.6.33, you must enable `CONFIG_SECURITY_FILE_CAPABILITIES`.

 To set the capability on the `vshell` binary, run the following command: